On behalf of The Law Office of Gustavo E. Frances, P.A.

 We know that you never thought that you would end up separating from your spouse.
 However, there may be a time when you need a divorce lawyer in Fort Lauderdale to help you.
 There are many reasons why a couple may need to separate, and one of those is infidelity.

 Today, we want to discuss the role of cheating in the divorce process as well as some of the main issues that need to be handled throughout the proceedings.
-You can count on The Law Office of Gustavo E. Frances to be by your side.
+You can count on The Law Office Of Gustavo E. Frances, P.A. to be by your side.

 One of the most common questions we get is whether or not a spouse’s infidelity will affect a divorce process.
 The answer to that is complicated.

 Anything that causes a marriage to sour will affect the divorce process, but not officially.
-Rather, infidelity, or accusations of infidelity, are going to cause the divorce proceedings to be much more contentious.
+Rather, infidelity, or accusations of infidelity, is going to cause the divorce proceedings to be much more contentious.